3.7: Evaluation Completion Requirements

 1. Comments provided in evaluations should be constructive, respectful, and framed using language that the evaluator would want to hear used if they were being evaluated.

-2. Written comments provided in student evaluations are anonymous (i.e., faculty cannot access information about the identity of an individual student who provides comments in an evaluation form), however, if a student submits a written comment in an evaluation form that violates either a) the Stanford Affirmation, or b) the School of Medicine Technical, Non-Academic Standards, or c) if there are concerns about student safety or wellbeing that comment may be subject to review by committee.
+2. Written comments provided in student evaluations are confidential (i.e., faculty cannot access information about the identity of an individual student who provides comments in an evaluation form), however, if a student submits a written comment in an evaluation form that violates either a) the Stanford Affirmation, or b) the School of Medicine Technical, Non-Academic Standards, or c) if there are concerns about student safety or wellbeing that comment may be subject to review by committee.

 3. Any instructor, staff, or student may request that a comment be reviewed to determine whether it violates the Stanford Affirmation or the School of Medicine Technical, Non-Academic Standards, or if there are concerns for student safety or wellbeing.